Cortalak/cellID/README.md

 ## Companion Github repository CellIDPaperScript

-The Cell-ID software and the associated preprint comes with a companion Github repository where all R scripts and intermediate data representations required to reproduce all figures in the manuscript are provided:  https://github.com/RausellLab/CellIDPaperScript
+Upon publication of the Cell-ID paper, a companion Github repository with all R scripts and intermediate data representations required to reproduce all figures in the manuscript will be released.
+Stay tunned!

-#
+## Updates
 You may follow us in Twitter for regular updates: https://twitter.com/AntonioRausell